 A request for the issuance of a preliminary injunction is submitted to the presiding judge immediately upon receipt by the court.
 As for the proceedings on the merits, jurisdiction is held by the specialized patent litigation chamber of any of the 12 selected regional courts in Germany.
 Preliminary injunction proceedings are most frequently brought before the Regional Courts of Duesseldorf, Mannheim, Munich and Hamburg.

-If a preliminary examination of the request satisfies the court that the request for the issuance of a preliminary injunction has very little chance of success, the court will often notify the claimant of its assessment in order to give them the opportunity to withdraw the request.
+If a preliminary examination of the request satisfies the court that the request for the issuance of a preliminary injunction will probably not have any chance of success, the court will often notify the claimant of its assessment in order to give them the opportunity to withdraw the request.
 This is because withdrawal at this point in time results in considerably lower costs.
-However, in contrast to previous practice, on the basis of two decisions dated September 30, 2018 (docket no. 1 BvR 1783/17 and 1 BvR 2421/17) issued by the Federal Constitutional Court in the field of press law, it is to be assumed that such an indication is put on record and is sent to the opponent, so that it becomes aware of the pending request for a preliminary injunction.
+However, in contrast to previous practice, on the basis of several new decisions issued by the Federal Constitutional Court in the fields of press law and law on fair trading practices, it is to be assumed that such an indication is put on record and is sent to the opponent, so that it becomes aware of the pending request for a preliminary injunction.

 If the court deems the request to be founded, it can issue a preliminary injunction without hearing the opponent (ex parte).

-However, in the two aforementioned decisions, the Federal Constitutional Court clarified that in general, such ex parte injunctions for enforcing the right to procedural equality of arms only come into consideration, if the opponent was previously heard, meaning that the opponent was given the opportunity to comment on the accusations.
+However, he Federal Constitutional Court clarified that, in general, such ex parte injunctions for enforcing the right to procedural equality of arms only come into consideration, if the opponent was previously heard, meaning that the opponent was given the opportunity to comment on the accusations.
 For example, this is the case if the opponent was given the opportunity to reply to a pre-trial warning letter, either by an extrajudicial letter of response or by filing a protective letter (see item 4 in this regard) if it is ensured that the individual substantiation in the request for a preliminary injunction and in the warning letter are identical and the pre-trial responses of the opponent are available to the court in full.

 According to the findings of the Federal Constitutional Court, however, there is an exception from the principle of prior hearing of the opponent if the hearing would obstruct the purpose of the preliminary injunction proceedings.
 Thus, it remains to be seen whether this exception will be affirmed in the case law of courts of lower instances in highly time-critical situations, such as, for example, trade fair matters, or if at least a warning on short notice is necessary.